mbartcus/cv/_posts/website_static_creation/2022-11-10-creation-website.md

 ## Jekyll's installation and preparation

-To install Jekyll, first, we make sure of all prerequisites.
+We need to make sure all prerequisites are met before installing Jekyll.
 If not, we need to install them.
-For that run in the terminal, the following commands.
+For running in the terminal, run the commands.
 ```shell
 ruby -v
 gem -v